plone/plone.restapi-client/docs/actions/email-notification.md

 ## Send Email Notification

+### Mutation function

-This function sends an email notification to the site owner or the specified user.
+Use the `emailNotificationQuery` function to get the mutation for sending an email notification to the site owner or the specified user.

-- Function name: `emailNotificationMutation`
+### Hook

+Use the `useEmailNotification` hook to send an email notification to the site owner or the specified user.

 ### Parameters